google/viai-sdk/README.md

 ## Contributing

-Merge requests are always welcome, and reach out to me at jamieduncan@google.com with ideas and questions!
+Pull Requests are always welcome, and reach out to me at jamieduncan@google.com with ideas and questions!
 Official policies are outlines in [CONTRIBUTING.md](CONTRIBUTING.md)

+## Automated Workflows

+Github Actions are used to automate workflows for the `main` branch.

+* If there's a push to main, flake8 lints the code and all unit tests are automatically run and test coverage is recorded.
+* If a tag using the syntax `v*.*.*` is created, a corresponding Release if published.
+* If a Release is published, the tag is used to build and publish a new version to [PyPI](https://pypi.org/).